Erax5/Questionnaire-Star/README.md

 # Questionnaire Star

-A simple questionnaire application that allows users to create and answer questionnaires
+A simple questionnaire application that allows users to create and answer questionnaires.

+Creators:
+- Axel Gleisner
+- Houwan Liu
+- Linjing Shen
+- Ella Taawo

+Houwan Liu and Linjing Shen worked as a team for most of the project, while Axel Gleisner and Ella Taawo worked individually.

 ## Admin view